syncfusion-content/javascript-docs/js/Spreadsheet/RowsAndColumns.md

 You can dynamically delete the selected range of cells and shift the other cells to left by following,

 * Click Delete in the context menu and select "Shift Cells Left" option in Delete dialog.
 * Click Delete Cells in OTHERS tab in ribbon and select "Shift Cells Left" option in Delete dialog.

 You can also perform delete shift up using [`deleteShiftLeft`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:deleteshiftleft "deleteShiftLeft") method.

 #### Delete Entire Row

-You can dynamically delete the selected rows and shift the other rows to top by following
+You can dynamically delete the selected rows and shift the other rows to top by following,

 * Click Delete in the context menu and select "Entire Row" option in Delete dialog.
 * Click Delete Cells in OTHERS tab in ribbon and select "Entire Row" option in Delete dialog.
 * Click Delete option in row header context menu.

 You can also perform delete entire row using [`deleteEntireRow`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:deleteentirerow "deleteEntireRow") method.